Able Foods: a disability-led brand

 Earlier this year, Able Foods expanded its operations to launch a range of disability-friendly baked beans, which are now stocked in Coles stores nationally.
 The beans come in easy-to-open, microwavable pouches, making them more accessible for more people.

 “Traditionally, baked beans have always been sold in a can,” Ratliff says.
-“We ran a number of focus groups because we wanted to identify meals or food products that weren’t accessible or disability-friendly, and canned food was a massive one.
+“We ran a number of focus groups because we wanted to identify meals or food products that weren’t accessible or disability-friendly.
+Canned food was a massive one.

-“We spoke to a man with cerebral palsy, and he told us he had never even tried baked beans, because he’d never been able to open them.
+“We spoke to a man with cerebral palsy.
+He told us he had never even tried baked beans, because he’d never been able to open them.
 We thought, why hasn’t someone put baked beans in an accessible tear-top pouch that can be put in the microwave?”

 There are plans for more products in the pipeline, and Able Foods has entered into an exclusivity agreement with Coles, which has already implemented other accessibility and inclusivity services such as Quiet Hour.
 Designed in partnership with Autism Spectrum Australia, Quiet Hour aims to provide a low-sensory shopping experience by making changes in-store such as reducing noise, customer numbers and other distractions.